sysangl/N0S/README.md

 The roadmap is as follows :
 - Bootloader
   - and whatever this thing does, as long as it boots without being unstable I'm happy.
+  - UEFI support
+  - some way to self sign the kernel and bootloader for Secure Boot
 - Kernel
   - Text interface
   - Numerical printing
   - Error logging
+  - Error/Interrupt handling
   - Serial IO
   - Memory management
     - Paging, might try to make my owwn paging algorithm